 Quick Answer: Is American Roulette Beatable?

-No. American roulette is not beatable in the long run because it carries a fixed 5.26% house edge built into the 38-pocket (0 and 00) wheel design.
+No. American roulette is not beatable in the long run because it carries a fixed 5.26% house edge built into the 38-pocket wheel design.

-Every standard bet — inside or outside — has the same negative expected value.
-Betting systems can change short-term variance but cannot remove the built-in mathematical disadvantage.
+Every standard bet, whether inside or outside, has the same negative expected value.
+Betting systems can change short-term variance, but they cannot remove the built-in mathematical disadvantage.

 American Roulette Strategy Snapshot